hatemhosny/papers-materialize/README.md

 ## Deploy

--Run `npm run deploy:gh-pages` to deploy to Github Pages.
+- Run `npm run deploy:gh-pages` to deploy to Github Pages.
--Run `npm run deploy:surge` to deploy to Surge.
-Navigate to `http://papersfm.surge.sh`.
+- Run `npm run deploy:surge` to deploy to Surge.
+Navigate to [http://papersfm.surge.sh](http://papersfm.surge.sh).
 Configure the domain in the npm script `surge`.
--Run `npm run deploy:dev` to deploy Git repo by FTP to server `dev` configured in `dploy.yaml`, using [DPLOY](https://github.com/lucasmotta/dploy)
+- Run `npm run deploy:dev` to deploy Git repo by FTP to server `dev` configured in `dploy.yaml`, using [DPLOY](https://github.com/lucasmotta/dploy)
--Run `npm run deploy:stag` to deploy Git repo by FTP to server `stag` configured in `dploy.yaml`.
+- Run `npm run deploy:stag` to deploy Git repo by FTP to server `stag` configured in `dploy.yaml`.
--Run `npm run deploy:prod` to deploy Git repo by FTP to server `prod` configured in `dploy.yaml`.
+- Run `npm run deploy:prod` to deploy Git repo by FTP to server `prod` configured in `dploy.yaml`.

--Run `npm run share` to serve the app through localtunnel.
-Navigate to `http://papersfm.localtunnel.me`.
+- Run `npm run share` to serve the app through localtunnel.
+Navigate to [http://papersfm.localtunnel.me](http://papersfm.localtunnel.me).
 Configure the domain in the npm script `localtunnel`.

 ## App Documentation

--Run `npm run docs` to build the app documentation using compodoc.
-Run `npm run docs:serve` to build the app documentation and serve it on `http://localhost:4200/`.
+Run `npm run docs` to build the app documentation using compodoc.
+Run `npm run docs:serve` to build the app documentation and serve it on [http://localhost:8080/](http://localhost:8080/).

 ## Further help